LohitoBurrito/ECE445_Surveillance_Drone/README.md

 #### Client Run

-Ensure that you have installed nodeJS on your machine
+Ensure that you have installed nodeJS on your machine.
+On a seperate terminal from root directory of project, run the following commands to run the client application on your web browser.

 ```
+ cd client
  npm install
  npm start
 ```